 - The work period exceeds three months.

-- You create the agreement in the country, but most or all the work will take place outside of it.
+- You create the agreement in the country, but some or all the work will take place outside of it.

-- The conditions of employment differ from the standards outlined in the country’s labor laws.
+- The conditions of employment differ from those of similar work.

-A written contract is only valid for a service time of one to two years if the employee’s family is with them.
+A written contract is only valid for a service time of one year or two years if the employee’s family is with them.

-Your employment contract should include basic information about you and your worker, including names and addresses.
-You should also detail other valuable terms, such as the payment duration, wages, notice periods, and any special conditions.
+Your employment contract is required to include basic information about you and your worker, including names and addresses, as well as employment terms, such as the duration, wages, notice periods, and any special conditions.

 The standard workweek is 45 hours.
 A workday should not exceed nine hours before overtime, and all employees are entitled to one rest day a week.
 The typical rest day is Sunday, though you may choose a different day of the week and include it in the employment contract.